shyun3/nvimrc/README.md

         * Make sure to create a symlink for `bat` (see [link][bat-install])
     * [fd][], `fzf`, `lazygit`
         * `fd` >= 9.0.0 is recommended for improved performance
-    * [LLVM][]
-        * Latest version is preferred.
-Prefer the automatic install script.
-        * Remember to create symlink for `clangd`
-        * The install script does not include `clang-format` so make sure to install that through `apt` afterwards.
-Make sure to also create a symlink.
     * `node`
         * Latest version (with `npm`) can be installed through `nvm`:
             `nvm install node`
-        * Dependencies:
-            `npm install -g yarn prettier prettier-plugin-sh
-             @johnnymorganz/stylua-bin`
     * `pyenv`
         * Prepare virtual environment:
             ```zsh